 Performance Management in HRM is much more than a process, it’s the engine that keeps your organization competent and drives it forward.
 When done right, performance management boosts productivity and employee growth, eventually helping your organization retain top talent.

 One of the key strengths of performance management is that it aligns individual goals with broader organizational goals.
 This makes everyone feel a part of the bigger picture, helping them realize that their contributions mean something to the organization and directly impact its success.
-Think of it like a map that guides people on how to move in the right direction i.e. where the organization is headed and wants to be.

 Regular feedback is a crucial part of performance management, this builds trust, transparency, and communication between the people in the organization.
 Because, ultimately the goal of performance management is not let people know how they’re performing, but also to help them grow in their roles.
-It builds a culture that values progress and celebrates it, making the employees feel satisfied and motivated.
-And if the employees feel satisfied, it boosts the organisation’s retention rate, which is always a good sign.

 1. It Aligns Individual Goals with Organizational Objectives